By Deeyoung MaLinkedInWebsiteMay 15, 202610 min readTemplates & ToolsReviewed July 4, 2026

 A simple test before you switch

 Before moving the whole team, run one real week through the tool.
 Add every active employee.
-Add the messy parts: a split shift, someone unavailable Tuesday, a late close, a holiday week, a staff member near overtime, and one last-minute swap.
+Add the messy parts: a split shift, someone unavailable Tuesday, a late close, a holiday week, a staff member near overtime, a tip method, and one last-minute swap.

-Then ask five questions.
+Then ask six questions.
 Did the schedule take less time than your spreadsheet?
-Could employees understand it?
+Could employees understand it on a phone?
 Were hour totals visible?
 Could you export a payroll-friendly record?
-Did the tool make one Canadian scheduling problem easier, not just prettier?
+Did the tool keep tip context close to the schedule?
+Did it make one Canadian review problem clearer without pretending to be legal advice?

 If the answer is yes, keep going.
 If the answer is no, the tool is not free.
 It is just unpaid.

-If you want to test Maxuod first, open the free shift scheduler.
-If you already have a week to check, use the employee hours calculator and overtime calculator beside it.
+If you want to test Maxuod first, open the free scheduler.
+If you already have a week to check, use the employee hours calculator, restaurant tip calculator, and pricing page beside it.

 Build the schedule before the week gets loud